also known as: Lukovo (HU), Lukova (CZ), Lukovo (RU), Lukove (Yid)

 Other spellings/names for Lukovo are Lukowo and Lukove.

-Lukovo is located about 9 miles ENE of Irshava (Ilosva).
+Lukovo is located about nine miles east-northeast of Irshava (Ilosva).

 Jews probably settled in Lukovo in the late 18th century.

 In 1880, the Jewish population was 61 (of a total population of 586), and in 1910, 79.